Why write a Software Management Plan?

 - When you have an account, log in.

-- For "Choose a template", you have two choices:
+- For "Which DMP template would you like to use", you have two choices:

 - A minimal Software Management Plan: A minimal, or outline, plan to encourage you to think about what you are going to write, who is it for (even if this is just you), how will you get it to them, how will it help them, and how you will assess whether it has helped them or not.
 This plan can be used when you are starting a project or help you write proposals for funding, for example.